ericgj/beautiful-workbench/README.markdown

 level routes and settings.

 3. In general the routes should be in the form <br>
-`/#{your-name}/{chapter-or-visualization-name}`
+`/#{your-name}/#{chapter-or-visualization-name}`

+For instance, `get '/eric/3'`

-4. Also, specify the routes that should be publicly viewable like this:
+4. Also in the routes file, specify the routes that should be publicly viewable like this:

 ```ruby
 routes_index['eric'] = [